ENSTA governance and organization

 • It meets at least twice a year when convened by its chair.
 It also meets when convened by its chair if at least half of its members request it.

-Guidance and Development Council
+Guidance and development council

-The Guidance and Development Council is an advisory body established by the Board of Directors.
-Its mission is to make recommendations on the ENSTA's areas of development, in particular on the evolution of its training programs, in order to adapt them to the expectations of future graduates' employers.
+The Academic orientation council is an advisory body established by the Board of Directors.
+Its mission is to make recommendations on ENSTA's areas of development, in particular on the evolution of its training programs, in order to adapt them to the expectations of future graduates' employers.

 .